tslocke/hobocookbook/manual/dryml-guide.markdown

     <a merge-attrs="&my_attribute_hash">
 {.dryml}

-A requirement that crops up from time to time, is to forward a tag all that attributes that it understands (i.e. the attributes from that tag's `attrs` list), and to forward the other attributes elsewhere.
+A requirement that crops up from time to time is to forward to a tag all the attributes that it understands (i.e. the attributes from that tag's `attrs` list), and to forward some or all the other attributes to tags called within that tag.
 Say for example, we are declaring a tag that renders a section of content, with some navigation at the top.
 We want to be able to add CSS classes and so on to the main `<div>` that will be output, but the `<navigation>` tag also defines some special attributes, and these need to be forwarded to it.

 To achieve this we take advantage of a helper method `attrs_for`.
-Given the name of a tag, it returns the list of attributes delcared by that tag.
+Given the name of a tag, it returns the list of attributes declared by that tag.

 Here's the definition: